irek02/tech-lead-notes/README.md

 * Whenever possible - delegate.
 * Delegating and communication is essential.
 * Delegated decisions are satisfiable more often than you think.

+* After technology there are two other main areas to ensure success: people and process.

 Other